Each rotation is 4 weeks for a total of 13 rotations per year.

 - Residents are exposed to a wide array of diagnostic techniques including immunohistochemistry; many residents have the opportunity to get involved in the process of bringing up and validating new immunohistochemical stains in the department.

-- Acting fellowships and VA rotations (see below) allow for graduated responsibility and autonomy.
+- Acting fellowships (on a voluntary elective basis) and VA rotations (see below) allow for graduated responsibility and autonomy.

-VETERANS AFFAIRS MEDICAL CENTER (VAMC) SURGICAL PATHOLOGY (three rotations)
+VETERANS AFFAIRS MEDICAL CENTER (VAMC) SURGICAL PATHOLOGY (Two to three rotations)

-The three VAMC Surgical Pathology rotations offer senior level (generally 3rd and 4th year) residents the opportunity to experience an even broader range of surgical pathology cases with increased autonomy.
+The VAMC Surgical Pathology rotations offer senior level (generally 3rd and 4th year) residents the opportunity to experience an even broader range of surgical pathology cases with increased autonomy.
 The breadth of specimens is more akin to what one would see in a private practice environment (i.e. skin biopsies, GI/GU biopsies, etc).
+Overall there is lower volume and complexity than the university setting, but more independence for the resident.
 On a daily basis, the resident is responsible for grossing, dictating the microscopic descriptions and diagnoses, and signing-out all surgical pathology specimens with faculty.
 Other responsibilities include performing and interpreting frozen sections with faculty back-up as needed.
 The VA Surgical Pathology experience is a rewarding one because it allows senior residents to accept more responsibility and be "on their own" with faculty assistance as needed.

-The acting fellowship allows for more graduated responsibility by residents during their final year of residency.
+The acting fellowship allows for more graduated responsibility by residents during their senior years of residency.
 Residents spend time in the gross room teaching junior residents and interpreting frozen sections (with faculty backup as needed), rotating through preliminary diagnoses (“hot seat”), and previewing outside cases sent for consultation or needing second review.
+Similar experiences are available in other subspecialty areas when interest is present from residents.

 AUTOPSY SERVICE (four rotations)